vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/README.md

 ::: info

-All the plugin settings are under `themeConfig.plugins`, and the option name is related with their names.
+All the plugin settings are under `plugins` field in theme options, and the option name is related with their names.

 :::